azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Realized ability to store and retrieve data in self-built AWS Cloud database, presented users’ physiological data via curve graph in real time.

 * Context Clustering Model Design
-  * Created a dociment context clustering model with word embedding, updated it to GPU version with NUmba, accelearating the clustering speed more than 10 times.
+  * Created a dociment context clustering model with word embedding, updated it to GPU version with Numba, accelearating the clustering speed.
-  * Created a document classifier with CNN model to automatically classify the in-coming decument with an accuracy of more than 90%.
+  * Created a document classifier with CNN model to automatically classify the in-coming documents with an accuracy of more than 90%.
   * Fine-tuned BERT model for ducument clustering and question ansering task.